 Yes.
 Anyone can do this.
-If you’re in reasonably decent shape (you can run around the block without having a cardiac arrest, you can manage a few pushups without collapsing into a heap, you’re between the ages of 6 and not-dead-yet…you’ll be fine.
-Well, you might be pretty sore at first, but so?
+If you’re in reasonably decent shape (you can run around the block without having a cardiac arrest, you can manage a few pushups without collapsing into a heap, you’re between the ages of 4 and not-dead-yet…you’ll be fine.
+Well, you might be pretty sore at first, but so what?
 No pain, no gain.

 What are the facilities like?
 Do you have locker rooms or a shower?

-Manassas does not have showers; Baltimore and Alexandria do have showers.
-All our gyms have changing room(s) and lockers or cubbies to keep your things while you’re training!
+Our Sterling and Alexandria do have showers, as well as changing room(s) and lockers or cubbies to keep your things while you’re training!

 Do you have adequate parking?

 It’s pretty simple, but we’ll outline it here, too: Bring in a friend, and if you both sign up, you both get 30% off for that month of training.
 You’ll need to do this in person; we can’t process the referral transaction online.